ibm-cloud-docs/app-configuration/ac-integrate-sdk-node.md

 #### Evaluate a property
 {: #ac-integrate-ff-property-evaluation}

 You can use the `property.getCurrentValue(entityId, entityAttributes)` method to evaluate the value of the property.
-This method returns an JSON object containing evaluated value and evaluation details.
+This method returns a JSON object containing evaluated value and evaluation details.

 ```javascript
 const entityId = '<entityId>';